Robbie Hunter-Paul: Harlequins

 Paul went into his winter loan spell with rugby union club Harlequins in 1996 and 1997.

 International career

 Paul was selected for the New Zealand team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against Australia he partnered his brother Henry in the halves, kicking six goals in the Kiwis' 22–20 loss.

 Music

 In 2000, alongside his brother Henry and Lazarus, he released a single with his band Massey, named after the town in New Zealand where the Paul brothers grew up.
-They had played a couple of dates by the end of 2000 and previously released a cover version of 'Ain't no stopping us now' in 1999.
+They had played a couple of dates by the end of 2000 and previously released a cover version of "Ain't No Stoppin' Us Now" in 1999.